babibooi/babibooi/care-based_framework.md

 ---

 ## 4. Methodology
 Each experiment was conducted without prior formal training in computer science.
 The user learned to "vibe code," (collouqial term referring to human-directed direct AI coding assistance), troubleshoot and deploy scripts, build local model environments, and author reflective scaffolds through lived experience in systems documentation, LTC, and memory care.
-Tone priming techniques—such as initiating sessions with warmth, metaphor, and symbolic imagery rather than commands—were inspired by user-led interaction heuristics documented in early zine guides (e.g., “Don’t tap the glass,” “sun-shaped friends”).
+Tone priming techniques—such as initiating sessions with warmth, metaphor, and symbolic imagery rather than commands—were inspired by user-led interaction heuristics documented in early zine guides (e.g., “don’t tap the glass,” “sun-shaped friends”).

 The experiments are qualitative, not statistical.
 However, rich documentation (repo logs, token traces, and session transcripts) allows replication and independent interpretation.